 A Fez is a cylindrical felt hat dating from 17th Century Turkey.
-The best way to wear it is to actually be Turkish, Cypriot or North African, when it looks dignified and appropriate.
+The best way to wear Fez is to be a Turkish, Cypriot or North African when it looks dignified and appropriate.

-History: About 980 AD, the hajj was interrupted, and the pilgrimages of those living west of the Nile were directed to Fez as to the Holy City.
+History of Fez: About 980 AD, the hajj was interrupted, and the pilgrimages of those living west of the Nile were directed to Fez as to the Holy City.
 A Moor in Fez supplied a new style of headdress that started to be widely used by the students of a particular school.
-The Moorish Fez became a mark of intelligence, and came to worn all along the northern shores of what today they call Africa.
-The Fez meant that you claimed your bloodline, and that you were a high evolved person.
+The Moorish Fez became a mark of intelligence and came to worn all along the northern shores of what today they call Africa.
+The Fez meant that you claimed your bloodline and that you were a high evolved person.
 The original form is still worn in Tunisia, Tripoli and Morocco tassels.

 3. Tam Hat - Scotland

-Fact: The velvet academic tam worn with a tassel is part of the ceremonial dress used at many universities to distinguish those holding a doctoral degree (e.g. Ph.D, Ed.D) from those holding other academic degrees.
+Interesting Fact to Know: The velvet academic tam worn with a tassel is part of the ceremonial dress used at many universities to distinguish those holding a doctoral degree (e.g. Ph.D., Ed.D) from those holding other academic degrees.

 4. Ayam - South Korea

-An Ayam is a Korean traditional winter cap mainly worn by women for protection against the cold in the Joseon period (1392-1910).
+Ayam (Cap) is a Korean traditional winter cap mainly worn by women.
+They wore it for protection against the cold in the Joseon period (1392-1910).
 It is also called Aegeom which literally means ‘covering a forehead’ in Korean.

-Fact: Some Ayam worn by kisaeng were very luxuriously adorned with big and sumptuous jewels, such as jade, amber, or orpiment, on the tassels of both sides.
+Facts About Ayam: Some of the Ayam (Cap) worn by kisaeng were very luxuriously adorned with big and sumptuous jewels, such as jade, amber, or orpiment, on the tassels of both sides.

 5. Turban - India

-Although wearing Turban might come across as a tedious activity, wearing it is an essential part of Sikhism in India.
+Wearing Turban is an essential part of Sikhism in India.
 More than of a style statement or a fashion emblem, its usage is completely religious.

 6. Conical Asian hat - Asia

-The conical Asian hat also known as the sedge hat, rice hat, paddy hat or coolie hat is a simple style of conical hat originating in East and Southeast Asia, particularly Indonesia, Vietnam, China, Japan and Korea.
+The conical Asian hat is also known as the sedge hat, rice hat, paddy hat or coolie hat.
+Conical Asian hat is a simple style of conical hat originating in East and Southeast Asia, particularly Indonesia, Vietnam, China, Japan, and Korea.

-This short-brimmed headgear has come to be associated with many a movements including the first wave of feminism, militant atheism, libertarian politics, and the men's rights movement.
+Fedora, a short-brimmed headgear has come to be associated with many movements including the first wave of feminism, militant atheism, libertarian politics, and the men's rights movement.

 8. Ushanka - Russia

-Of all the symbols of Russian apparel, none is more prominent than the Ushanka hat.
+"Ushanka" is one of the most prominent in all the symbols of Russian apparel.
 Instantly recognizable, this extremely comfortable and warm winter hat style has become a fashion icon as of late.
 When most people think of Russia, the classic ushanka hat is one of the first things that come to mind.